-The Configuration and Debug menu for this module is arranged as a tree structure, with the Main menu at the top of the tree, and one or more submenus for each menu command.
+The Configuration and Debug menu for this module is arranged as a tree structure, with the Main Menu at the top of the tree, and one or more sub-menus for each menu command.
 The first menu you see when you connect to the module is the Main menu.

-Because this is a text-based menu system, you enter commands by typing the [command letter] from your computer keyboard in the Diagnostic window in ProSoft Configuration Builder (PCB).
+Because this is a text-based menu system, you enter commands by typing the command letter from your computer keyboard in Prosoft Configuration Builder (PCB).
 The module does not respond to mouse movements or clicks.
-The command executes as soon as you press the [COMMAND LETTER] - you do not need to press [ENTER].
-When you type a [COMMAND LETTER], a new screen will be displayed in your terminal application.
+The command executes as soon as you press the command letter - you do not need to press [Enter].
+When you type a command letter, a new screen will be displayed in the Prosoft Configuration Builder (PCB) application.